List of The Young and the Restless characters introduced in the 1980s: Joanna Manning

-Storylines

 Joanna Manning went to high school with Neil Fenmore, John Abbott, Dina Mergeron, Stuart Brooks, Suzanne Lynch, Katherine Chancellor and Gary Reynolds.
 Many of the friendships they formed lasted through the years.
 Lauren was the only child of wealthy Genoa City retailer Neil and socialite Joanna who divorced when Lauren was a small child.
-Joanna didn't come back into Lauren's life until she was out of high school.
+Joanna did not come back into Lauren's life until she was out of high school.
 At one point, Lauren heard Joanna say she wished she had an abortion, which was devastating to Lauren.
 Joanna only came back after Neil had contacted her while Lauren was being held captive by an obsessed fan, Shawn Garrett.

 When Lauren and Joanna were reunited, Lauren at first wanted nothing to do with her, but as Joanna began to win over Lauren's trust, their reconciliation became inevitable.
 Lauren hoped that Joanna and Neil would reconcile, but while the bitterness of their divorce had dwindled, Joanna insisted that she had moved on.
 She set her sights on wealthy John, then separated from Jill Foster, and prevented John from reconciling with his ex-wife, Dina, by insinuating that there was more than just friendship involved.
-However, John and Joanna never made it past a few comfortable evenings together, and Joanna ended up in an affair with the younger Marc Mergeron, Dina's stepson, whom she didn't love, but who provided what she needed as a lover.
-After Marc left her to return to France, Joanna remained as a confidante to her daughter after Neil died, but when Marc asked her to join him, she couldn't resist and bid farewell to her daughter once again.
+However, John and Joanna never made it past a few comfortable evenings together, and Joanna ended up in an affair with the younger Marc Mergeron, Dina's stepson, whom she did not love, but who provided what she needed as a lover.
+After Marc left her to return to France, Joanna remained as a confidante to her daughter after Neil died, but when Marc asked her to join him, she could not resist and bid farewell to her daughter once again.